JCWIFI TO HOST TOWNHALL ABOUT PROPOSED TOWER

 Demolition is underway on a long-vacant building in downtown Freeport, and city officials are warning nearby businesses about short-term impacts.

-Crews are tearing down the former One Hour Sanitary Cleaners building, which had been deemed unsafe due to a collapsing roof and safety concerns.
+Crews are tearing down the former One Hour Sanitary Cleaners building, which was deemed unsafe due to a collapsing roof and other safety concerns.
 Officials say the demolition is complex, requiring the structure to be taken down in layers because of tight spacing between buildings.

 Road closures and limited access are expected, raising concerns from neighboring businesses about customer safety and traffic disruptions.